-C60 Purple Power’s Carbon 60 in Organic Avocado Oil is made with pure, sublimated Carbon 60 (never exposed to solvents).
+C60 Power’s Carbon 60 in Organic Avocado Oil is made with pure, sublimated Carbon 60 (never exposed to solvents).
 Carbon 60 is an antioxidant that may help reduce oxidative stress in the body.

 Other nutritious brain foods include fish.
 Fish is high in omega-3 fatty acids, which has been associated with lower rates of cognitive decline, according to

 It’s also important to stay hydrated.
 Remember that the brain is approximately 75 percent water!
 In fact, a 2021 study found dehydration can affect memory and mood.
 A good rule of thumb is to drink enough fluids for your urine to be clear or light yellow.

 You might have heard people comparing your brain to a computer, but the truth is a lot more complicated than that.
 Your brain and body are intimately connected.
 So if your mind’s feeling off, it might be helpful to get moving.